Mar 1, 2023

 S.L.I.P -- "Sexual Sobriety Lost its Priority" - A slip is a one-time unexpected unplanned break in abstinence.
 Slips are significant events that call for immediate attention because they can easily lead to relapses.
 Since it is acting out in ones addiction it requires a restart in sobriety.
 (Learn more HERE)

-RELAPSE - A relapse is the recurrence of symptoms of a disease or to resume acting out after a period of abstinence.
+RELAPSE - A relapse is to resume acting out after a period of abstinence.
 Since it is acting out in ones addiction it requires a restart in sobriety.
 (Learn more HERE)

 Aug 8, 2015